bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 Shall we dive into the details and analyze the complexity of the algorithm?

-Firstly, `findAllSubstrings` method creates a set of all the possible substrings for the given input string.
+Firstly, `findAllSubstrings` method creates a set of valid substrings for the given input string.
-Each iteration of the outer loop takes a letter from the input, while the inner loop finds all substrings starting with this letter.
+Each iteration of the outer loop takes a letter from the input, while the inner loop finds substrings starting with this letter.
+Substrings with duplicated characters are ignored to not consume extra memory, as those substrings are not valid according to the task.

 Let's consider an example when we have `abbde` as the input word.
 The first iteration will take letter `a` and find such substrings: `a`, `ab`, `abb` and `abbd`